roaked/roaked.github.io/content/docs/1designsimu/4compmechs/_index.md

 ## 1.3 Weak Form

-The weak formulation enables transforming the differential equation into an integral equation, where the initial approach involves integrating the equation across the entire domain.
-Rules are applied to obtain the weak formulation, namely, defining the residual by multiplying it with an arbitrary function, integrating by parts the highest-order term, and rearranging the equation.
+The weak form enables transforming the differential equation into an integral equation, where the initial approach involves integrating the equation across the entire domain.
+Rules are applied to obtain the weak form, namely, defining the residual by multiplying it with an arbitrary function, integrating by parts the highest-order term, and rearranging the equation.
+Thus: